Kaltsoon/react-native-material/material/2-react-native-basics.md

 The main concepts of Formik are the _context_ and a _field_.
 The Formik's context is provided by the [Formik](https://jaredpalmer.com/formik/docs/api/formik) component that it contains the form's state.
 The state consists of information of form's fields.
 This information includes for example the value and validation errors of each field.
 State's fields can be referenced by their name using the [useField](https://jaredpalmer.com/formik/docs/api/useField) hook or the [Field](https://jaredpalmer.com/formik/docs/api/field) component.

-Let's see how this actually works by creating a form for calculation the [body mass index](https://en.wikipedia.org/wiki/Body_mass_index):
+Let's see how this actually works by creating a form for calculating the [body mass index](https://en.wikipedia.org/wiki/Body_mass_index):

 ```javascript
 import React from 'react';